 - I'll often mix in organic dried fruits like dried cherries or dried cranberries, especially in the winter.

-- Fresh veggies in season: chopped cucumbers, peppers, tomatoes, shredded carrots, green onion, regular onion, chives, whatever you like.
+- Fresh veggies in season, so many options: chopped cucumbers, peppers, tomatoes, shredded carrots, green onion, regular onion, chives, whatever you like.
 If I have cabbage, broccoli, or celery in the fridge I'll chop that small and add it, too.

 - Lately I love freshly grated parmesan cheese on everything, especially my salads!
 Others like cheddar, feta, or goat cheese is always good!